FranciscoOrdonez/Compress-Images-with-k-means-cluster/README.md

 10. convert recovered image into initial dimensions (example: from 7990272 x 3   to 2448 x 3264 x 3)
 11. save image, write into disk and show image  .................................................. steps 9-11 writeImageFile(see CompressImageCoding)
 12. Do steps from 1 to 11 with cluster = 4,8,16,32
-13. show images: original and compare with 32,16,8,4 cluster images.
+13. show images: original and compare with 32 centroids, 16 centroids, 8 centroids, and 4 centroids cluster images.

 Here, there are five pictures from left to right> original, 32, 16 ,8 and 4 compress cluster images: